-You keep losing your keys, feel you can never finish anything at work, or maybe have had a family member say “you might have ADHD?.”
+You keep losing your keys, feel you can never finish anything at work, or maybe have had a family member say “do you think you might have ADHD?.”
 You've had a child or adolescent assessed and diagnosed with ADHD only to find out its genetic and wondered about yourself.

 Whatever the reason, getting a specialist assessment is the first step towards getting some answers and potentially explaining what you've been experiencing since childhood.

 Finding a qualified mental health professionaL

-Finding a healthcare specialist who is knowledgeable about ADHD is key to a good diagnosis.
-In New Zealand this means seeing a psychiatrist.
+Finding a healthcare specialist who is knowledgeable about ADHD is key to a good assessment and diagnosis.

 Interview of a loved one

 It's often very useful to bring your partner, a friend and/or parent to your specialist assessment appointment.